TRICARE Icon

 Retirees in Korea have several possible options to refill their prescription medications.
 These options range from free refills at a US military medical facility to mail-order to paying downtown on the economy and a TRICARE claim or paying out-of-pocket and eating the costs, not the obvious choice of course.

-VA is not an option since there is not a VA clinic in Korea.
+VA IS NOT AN OPTION since there is not a VA clinic in Korea.

 Prescriptions can be filled and refilled at military pharmacy's in Korea with no fees.
 The MHS Genesis Patient Portal also now includes an online Refill option similar to the one TRICARE Online had.